The Best Roasted Brussels Sprouts With Honey Dijon Glaze

 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These honey mustard brussels sprouts are perfect for a weeknight meal or even a Thanksgiving side dish!
-The brussels sprouts are roasted to perfection and then covered with a sweet honey mustard sauce.
+These roasted Brussels sprouts with honey Dijon glaze are perfect for a weeknight dinner or a Thanksgiving side dish!
+The Brussels sprouts are roasted to perfection and then drizzled with a sweet and savory, delicious sauce!

-The slight bitterness of the brussels sprouts (there’s really not much bitterness if you roast them in the oven) combined with the sweet mustard sauce is a delicious combination you’ll really enjoy.
+The slight bitterness of the Brussels sprouts (there’s really not much bitterness if you roast them in the oven!) combined with the sweet mustard sauce is a delicious combo you’ll crave again and again after making these!

 - Baking sheet – I highly recommend getting baking sheets that fit well in your oven.
 Our oven fits two baking sheets side by side, which I highly recommend.
 Measure the inside of your oven and get two sheet pans that fit!